Cog-Creators/Red-DiscordBot/docs/install_guides/windows.rst

 .. attention:: You may need to restart your computer after installing dependencies
                for the PATH changes to take effect.

-Run **one** of the following set of commands, depending on what extras you want installed
+Choose **one** of the following commands to install Red.

-  * Normal installation:
+To install without additional config backend support:

 .. prompt:: batch
     :prompts: (redenv) C:\\>

     python -m pip install -U pip wheel python -m pip install -U Red-DiscordBot

-  * With PostgreSQL support:
+Or, to install with PostgreSQL support:

 .. attention:: The default JSON driver is faster in most scenarios, the PostgresSQL driver is